Stage I Endometrial Cancer

 Selected pelvic lymph nodes may be removed.
 If they are negative, no postoperative treatment is indicated.
 Postoperative treatment with a vaginal cylinder is advocated by some clinicians.

 For all other cases and cell types, a pelvic and selective periaortic node sampling should be combined with the total hysterectomy and bilateral salpingo-oophorectomy, if there are no medical or technical contraindications.
 One study found that node dissection per se did not significantly add to the overall morbidity from hysterectomy.
-While the radiation therapy will reduce the incidence of local and regional recurrence, improved survival has not been proven and toxic effects are worse.[3-6] Results of two randomized trials on the use of adjuvant radiation therapy in patients with stage I disease did not show improved survival but did show reduced locoregional recurrence (3%–4% vs. 12%–14% after 5–6 years' median follow-up, P < .001) with an increase in side effects.[6-8][Level of evidence: 1iiDii]
+While the radiation therapy will reduce the incidence of local and regional recurrence, improved survival has not been proven and toxic effects are worse.[10-14] Results of two randomized trials on the use of adjuvant radiation therapy in patients with stage I disease did not show improved survival but did show reduced locoregional recurrence (3%–4% vs. 12%–14% after 5–6 years' median follow-up, P <.001) with an increase in side effects.[13,15,16][Level of evidence: 1iiDii] Results of a study by the Danish Endometrial Cancer Group also suggest that the absence of radiation does not improve the survival of patients with stage I, intermediate-risk disease (grade 1 and 2 with >50% myometrial invasion or grade 3 with <50% myometrial invasion).

 Several randomized trials have compared total laparoscopic hysterectomy (TLH) with the standard open procedure, total abdominal hysterectomy (TAH), for patients with early-stage endometrial cancer.
-Thus far, these reports have been limited to the feasibility of the procedure and quality of life.
-Feasibility of the laparoscopic approach has been confirmed, although TLH is associated with a longer operative time.[12-14] TLH had an improved [12,13] or similar adverse event profile and a shorter hospital stay [12-14] when compared with TAH.
-TLH was associated with less pain and quicker resumption of daily activities,[14,15] although one study found that most of the gains in quality of life favoring laparoscopy at the 6-week postsurgical period were no longer significant at 6 months.[14,15] Questions remain regarding the efficacy of TLH compared with TAH for endometrial cancer and are awaiting the reports of disease-free survival and overall survival (OS) from these phase III studies.
+Feasibility of the laparoscopic approach has been confirmed, although TLH is associated with a longer operative time.[22-24] TLH had an improved [22,23] or similar adverse event profile and a shorter hospital stay [22-24] when compared with TAH.
+TLH was associated with less pain and quicker resumption of daily activities,[24,25] although one study found that most of the gains in quality of life favoring laparoscopy at the 6-week postsurgical period were no longer significant at 6 months.[24,25]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I endometrial carcinoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.